Last updated: 11-07-2014

 The application of risk management procedures in construction can give early visibility to potential "problem areas" and opportunities, where effort and money can be expended early in the design and construction phases to reduce vulnerability, insurance costs, business or mission interruption, and claims.
 Early risk identification ensures that design and team effort is concentrated in critical areas, focusing the project team's attention on actions and resources where there is a major risk exposure, or where the greatest time/cost savings can be made through reengineering and streamlined project management.
 The objective is proactive management of projects, where problems are reduced as they are identified, as differentiated from the traditional approach to construction, which waits until critical problems develop and then implements an immediate (and typically expensive) response which may reduce the impact to the project but likely does not avoid losses as effectively as early risk response.
 Over time, risk management allows the project team to build a historical profile of risk based upon experience and lessons learned, which will allow for better management of future projects.

-Risk management is an organized method of identifying and measuring risk and then developing, selecting, implementing and managing options for addressing risks.
+In essence, risk management is an organized method of identifying and measuring risk and then developing, selecting, implementing and managing options for addressing those risks.
 There are several types of risk that an owner should consider as part of risk management methodology.
 These include:

 - Schedule risk